Snowman-scott/chainckthon/README.md

 ultra-quick-start.md # Would not recommend

-To try running for yourself
+To try running for yourself (Found in the GUIDES! folder!)
 NOTE: Sorry if the Guides are bit bad they were made by AI
 NOTE: May not work need dependancies